ggsplayz/FortniteLauncher/README.md

 ## Features
 - Saving / Loading Configuration
-- Season 13 Hybrid (No ingame support yet)
+- Season 13 Hybrid (Needs an Hybrid Backend running at port 3551, you can use [NeoNite](https://github.com/NeoniteDev/NeoniteV2) for example.
+NO INGAME YET)

 ## TO-DOs / Planned
 - Better UI